trezzuri/erpnext-docs/docs/en/customize-erpnext/custom-field.md

 # Custom Field

-**Every form in ERPNext has a standard set of fields.
+**Every form in SOMA has a standard set of fields.
 If you need to capture some information, but there is no standard Field available for it, you can insert Custom Field in a form as per your requirement.**

 You can go to [Customize Form](/docs/en/customize-erpnext/customize-form) and add the Field in a particular Form or a Document type *(hereafter referred to as DocType)* .